Hello friends, I am very proud today to talk about Mexico’s main indigenous peoples and groups.

 The Rite of Los Voladores (the flyers), one of the most famous in Mexico, was incorporated into the Totonaca culture during the post-classical era.

-Thanks to these people, this ceremony survived in the Sierra Norte de Puebla.
+This ceremony survived in the Sierra Norte de Puebla thanks to these people.

 The women’s traditional costume is the quechquémetl, a long, wide, and embroidered dress.